USimAgent: Large Language Models for Simulating Search Users: Introduction

 \section{Introduction}

 Recently, user simulation has become a promising solution to the user-centric evaluation of information retrieval systems~\cite{balog2023user}.
 By generating a vast amount of data through simulators without the need for actual user involvement, user simulation offers not only cost-effectiveness but also significant advantages in terms of flexibility and efficiency in data collection.
-By adjusting simulation rules, data structures can be conveniently added or modified to swiftly adapt to changing research requirements.
-Additionally, unlike human participants, simulators are not prone to issues like fatigue from prolonged search activities, ensuring the consistency and repeatability of experimental results.
+Additionally, simulators are not prone to issues like fatigue from prolonged search activities, ensuring the consistency and repeatability of experimental results.